blubware/anti-discord-token-logger/README.md

     - 'webhook_url'
     -- The webhook url to use with webhook logging

+- 'panic'
+-- Automatically disable your account when an unauthorized user logs into your account
 ```
 # Channel-log
 ```
+v0.0.3
+- Checks last access time for Discord, DiscordPTB and Discord Canary, useful for checking if you've been logged or checking programs you may suspect to be loggers
+- Panic Disable option

 v0.0.2
 - Password change on detection
 - Webhook notifications